maxcheever/foobar/README.md

 ## Level 3 (Introduction to Higher-Level Math and Algorithms) ![](https://us-central1-progress-markdown.cloudfunctions.net/progress/33)

 ### Question 4 - "The Grandest Staircase Of Them All" :ballot_box_with_check:
 It was at this point in foobar that I encountered some topics I was not all too familiar with (being a first-year computer science student).
 Luckily, Wikipedia and Wolfram MathWorld exist and I was able to understand the logic behind this problem.
-What you had to do was find the number of ways that you could make a set of steps out of n bricks, where each step must be taller than the last.
-I did a little bit of reading on [partition](https://en.wikipedia.org/wiki/Partition_(number_theory)) and was able to deduce that I needed to find the number of distinct partitions of n bricks (partitions where no two integers are the same).
+What you had to do was find the number of ways that you could make a set of steps out of $n$ bricks, where each step must be taller than the last.
+I did a little bit of reading on [partition](https://en.wikipedia.org/wiki/Partition_(number_theory)) and was able to deduce that I needed to find the number of distinct partitions of $n$ bricks (partitions where no two integers are the same).
 This led me to [this](https://mathworld.wolfram.com/PartitionFunctionQ.html) Wolfram MathWorld article on the partition function $Q(n)$, which illustrates the generating function for for $Q(n)$ to be
 $$G(x) = \prod_{n=1}^{\infty}1+x^n$$
 which means
 $$G(x) = (1+x)(1+x^2)(1+x^3)...(1+x^{n-1}) = 1 + x + x^2 + 2x^3 + 2x^4+ 3x^5...$$